-Holding the saw
+Holding the Saw

-There are two methods of starting the saw.
+There are two ways of holding the saw when starting.

 On the ground

 - Place your saw on the ground.
 Make sure you have a firm footing - check that the chain is not touching any object or the ground. - Hold the saw firmly on the ground with your left hand on the front handle - your thumb should be under the handle. - Put your right foot into the rear handle and press down.